Failed Back Surgery Syndrome (FBSS)

 - Lifestyle changes, such as quitting smoking and decreasing alcohol consumption

-If you believe you are experiencing FBSS, explore your treatment options at one of our spinal centers in Tampa, FL or Las Vegas, NV to determine if spinal surgery is the best option to alleviate your pain from FBSS.
+If you believe you are experiencing FBSS, explore your treatment options at our spine center in Tampa, FL, to determine if spinal surgery is the best option to alleviate your pain from FBSS.